StavSteven/social_media_addiction/README.md

 Donut charts (bottom right)
 Relationship chart was to allow the user the chance to see whether there were any patterns present here when other categoricals were being looked in to.
 It could be useful for cluster interpretation.
 On average individuals in a relationship had a better mental health score than those not in a harmonious relationship.

-Affected academic status was included for a similar reason to the relationship chart, the user can drill down on other metrics to see what habits can cause the individual to have their studies affected and can they put a plan in place to prevent this level of harm occuring in individuals in future.
+Affected academic status was included for a similar reason to the relationship chart, the user can drill down on other metrics to see what habits can cause the individual to have their studies affected and can they put a plan in place to prevent this level of harm occurring in individuals in future.

 ### Dashboard improvements